 - Statistics: Statistics cookies help website operators understand how visitors interact with websites by collecting and reporting information anonymously.

-Similarly, the cookies we use may be own: generated by our information systems, or from third parties: served by other service providers, in particular Google and Cloudflare.
+Similarly, the cookies we use may be own: generated by our information systems, or from third parties: served by other service providers, in particular Cloudflare.

 In particular, on our website, the following own cookies are used: